quicksilver/iTerm2-qsplugin/Documentation.markdown

 This plugin supplies the following actions:

- * **Run a Text Command in iTerm** - Runs a text command entered in Quicksilver's text mode in iTerm
+ * **Run a Text Command in iTerm** - Runs a text command entered in Quicksilver's text mode in iTerm.

+    The action opens a new terminal.
+The alternate action is **Run a Text Command in iTerm Tab**.

+    Disabled by default.

+ * **Run a Text Command in iTerm Tab** - Runs a text command entered in Quicksilver's text mode in iTerm.

+    The action opens a new tab in the current terminal.
+The alternate action is **Run a Text Command in iTerm**.

  * **Run in iTerm [...]** - Runs the selected shell script/binary in iTerm.

     The target either has to be an executable or a shell script with a #! declaration.

+    The action opens a new terminal.
+The alternate action is **Run in iTerm Tab [...]**.

+ * **Run in iTerm Tab [...]** - Runs the selected shell script/binary in iTerm.

+    The target either has to be an executable or a shell script with a #! declaration.

+    The action opens a new tab in the current terminal.
+The alternate action is **Run in iTerm [...]**.

+    Disabled by default.

  * **Open Parent Directory in iTerm** - Opens the selected directory's parent in iTerm.

     This action is only provided for targets that are neither directories nor runnables (Terminal plugin compatibility).

+    The action opens a new terminal.
+The alternate action is **Open Parent Directory in iTerm Tab**.

+ * **Open Parent Directory in iTerm tab** - Opens the selected directory's parent in iTerm.

+    This action is only provided for targets that are neither directories nor runnables (Terminal plugin compatibility).

+    The action opens a new tab in the current terminal.
+The alternate action is **Open Parent Directory in iTerm**.

+    Disabled by default.

  * **Open Directory in iTerm** - Opens the selected directory in iTerm.

+    The action opens a new terminal.
+The alternate action is **Open Directory in iTerm Tab**.

+ * **Open Directory in iTerm** - Opens the selected directory in iTerm.

+    The action opens a new tab in the current terminal.
+The alternate action is **Open Directory in iTerm**.

 When configured as the Command Line Interface for Quicksilver, this plugin also supports the following actions: